 Directed by: Robert Zemeckis

-#77 on The Best Movies for Kidssee more on Back to the Future
+#5 on The Funniest '80s Moviessee more on Back to the Future

 Yes the character Deadpool is a foul-mouthed, rude, abrasive superhero.
 But he's hilarious and charming once you get to know him.
 Unfortunately, the Chinese people will not have that opportunity.
 Deadpool is banned in China because of all the things that Americans loved about the R-rated Marvel movie: violence, nudity, and graphic language.

 Avatar was pulled from 1,600 theaters in China after two weeks because of the film's financial success.
 Apparently, the Chinese government was concerned that James Cameron's film would do serious financial damage to its Chinese cinema competitors.
 Additionally, the government was concerned their own people would revolt if inspired by the story's plot, which features an uprising by the indigenous Na'vi population.

 Actors: Zoe Saldana, Sigourney Weaver, Michelle Rodriguez, Sam Worthington, Giovanni Ribisi, + more